 Make the right decisions at the right times to craft professional mixes!

 What is the difference between audio compression and limiting?
-Dynamic range compression and limiting both work on the same principle of reducing an audio signal's dynamic range.
+Dynamic range compression and limiting both works on the same principle of reducing an audio signal's dynamic range.
 Limiting is compression with a very high (often infinite) ratio.
 Compressors reduce signal levels above a set threshold by a ratio.
 Limiters are designed to set a maximum output level.

 For more information: What Is The Difference Between Audio Compression & Limiting?

 What is the difference between feedback and feedforward compression?
 Feedback compression feeds the audio signal into the sidechain just after the gain reduction element.
-This compressor type reacts to the signal amplitude without anticipating.
+This compressor type reacts to the signal amplitude without anticipation.
 Feed-forward compression feeds the audio signal into the sidechain before the gain reduction element.
 This compressor type anticipates the signal amplitude and adjusts the sidechain signal in advance.